 If you’re frequently found in the kitchen baking, chances are you’ve found yourself wondering if there’s an easy buttermilk substitute or homemade buttermilk recipe.
-It seems to be one of those ingredients which can add so much to recipes–and yet you so rarely have it on hand.
-As it turns out, making buttermilk at home is extremely accessible, and there are a number of ways to do it.
+It seems to be one of those ingredients which can add so much to recipes — and yet you so rarely have it on hand.
+As it turns out, making buttermilk at home, on our our favorite backing hacks, is extremely accessible, and there are a number of ways to do it.
 Below we cover a few of the best methods!

 Photos via CakeSpy